measurement-factory/anubis/README.md

 * `M-cleared-for-merge`: A human has allowed the bot running in `config::guarded_run` mode to perform the final merging step -- updating the target branch.
 The label has no effect unless the bot is running in that mode.
-This is the only bot-related label that is meant to be set by humans; the bot itself never sets this label.
+This is one of the few bot-related label that is meant to be set by humans; the bot itself never sets this label.
 The bot removes this label after successfully merging the PR.
 Avoid setting this label unless you are a human responsible for testing the bot.
 * `M-merged`: The PR was successfully merged (and probably closed).
   The bot will not attempt to merge this PR again even if it is reopened.
 The bot never removes this label.
+* `M-ignored-by-merge-bots`: A human marked this PR to be ignored by Anubis: The bot will dismiss this PR until the label is on.
+   This label should be set and unset by humans only.

-All labels except `M-failed-staging-checks`, `M-failed-staging-other`, `M-cleared-for-merge`, and `M-merged` are ignored by Anubis!
+All labels except `M-failed-staging-checks`, `M-failed-staging-other`, `M-cleared-for-merge`, `M-merged`, and `M-ignored-by-merge-bots` are ignored by Anubis!
 Humans may find them useful when determining the current state of a PR.

 ## PR title